yuki-ai-code/ai-inquiry-classification-workflow/README.md

 This project is an AI-powered workflow automation system built with n8n, OpenAI API, Google Sheets, Slack, and Gmail.

-The workflow automatically classifies inquiry content using AI and sends categorized notifications to Slack and Gmail.
+Automatically classifies customer inquiries and routes important notifications to Slack and Gmail.

 ---